Herbal treatment for tapeworms

 - Walnut (Juglans regia) Walnut oil has been used to expel tapeworms.
 (At the evening meal, seasoning a dish of boiled potatoes with 60 g of walnut oil)

-More information about tapeworms and other intestinal worms and its natural treatment in the listing above.
+More information on tapeworms and other intestinal worms and its natural treatment